Mental Health Disparities in Minority Populations

 - Mental and Behavioral Health – African Americans: https://minorityhealth.hhs.gov/omh/browse.aspx?lvl=4&lvlid=24

-Robin Morris, LCSW-C, CCTP, is a licensed clinical social worker providing mental health counseling services at Brook Lane’s North Village outpatient facility.
+Robin Morris, LCSW-C, CCTP, is a licensed clinical social worker who provided mental health counseling services at Brook Lane’s North Village outpatient facility for many years.
 She has over 25 years of experience in the field of human services and is a certified clinical trauma professional.
 Her areas of interest include minority mental health, trauma informed treatment, grief and bereavement, and child/adolescent conflict resolution.
 Robin has worked with many Washington County community enrichment organizations including the Child Fatality Review Committee, The Hagerstown Youth Development Coalition the Washington County Diversion Program Mentoring Initiative and the Hagerstown Gang Task Force Committee.